 CSB/SJU policy requires each student to maintain enrollment in a health coverage plan through the student’s dependence on a family plan, an individually acquired policy, or a student plan made available by the CSB/SJU Counseling and Health Education office at CSB (tel: 320-363-5605) or the Health Center at SJU (tel: 320-203-2430).
 Health insurance coverage must be in place and in force throughout the student’s semester abroad.

 It is the student’s personal responsibility to maintain insurance coverage and protection for any accident, disability, repatriation or any loss related to their person, property or activities throughout their participation in a study abroad program.
 The student, in consultation with his or her parents, is responsible for determining and acquiring the appropriate levels and applications of insurance coverages and policies.
 Students are responsible for any expenses not covered by any insurance coverage plans and policies.

-All students on CSB/SJU semester study abroad participants will be issued an International Student ID Card (ISIC).
-The cost of the coverage is included with the application fee ($225) which students pay when they submit their application to study abroad.
+All students on CSB/SJU semester and short-term study abroad porgrams will be issued a basic International Student ID Card (ISIC).
+The cost of the coverage is included with the application fee which students pay when they submit their application to study abroad.
 One of the benefits of the ISIC Card is the emergency evacuation and repatriation of remains.
 This coverage is most important and not normally covered by most health insurance policies.